The History of Immigration to Australia

 The Establishment of the Limits of Location & Nineteen Counties

-In order to manage the spread of settlements and minimize conflict with the native aborigines who were being displaced by the rapid expansion of the colony, the government, in 1826, established the limits of location in the colony of New South Wales.
+In order to manage the spread of settlements and minimize conflict with the native Aboriginals who were being displaced by the rapid expansion of the colony, the government, in 1826, established the limits of location in the colony of New South Wales.
 This was the area within which settlers could seek free land grants.
 This proved ineffective and in 1829 a newer area, which formed an arch around Sydney, was designed and referred to as the Nineteen Counties.
 Land use beyond the boundaries of these counties was forbidden.

-This restriction proved ineffective too as graziers openly flaunted these restrictions and ran their sheep and cattle deeper and deeper into the interior, ironically in some situations onto grasslands the aborigines had created over the centuries by burning forestland.
+This restriction proved ineffective too as graziers openly flaunted these restrictions and ran their sheep and cattle deeper and deeper into the interior, ironically in some situations onto grasslands the Aboriginals had created over the centuries by burning forestland.
 The government was powerless to stop this expansion as it lacked the resources to police these vast areas.

 End of Transportation

 By 1846 the population of the new colonies was shifting away from being predominately convicts to that of free men.
 As a consequence there was much agitation by the local population for the democratisation and gentrification of their society.
 One of their key demands was the cessation of transportation.